mateimarica/qrequest/CONTRIBUTING.md

 * No commits should contain any database credentials or URLs.
 The <code>*\*\*REMOVED\*\*\*</code> keyword should replace any usernames, passwords, or URLs.

+* Do not push directly to master.
+Create your own branch, do your work, then create a pull request to master.

 <br>

 ## Notes